 McDonald followed up that agreement with one on the purchase of fuel, which is still in place today and increases the buying power and provides a better fuel rate for 12 Orange County school districts.

 Meanwhile, her dedication has extended to student transportation far beyond the local level.
-She has also served on the executive board and as president, twice, for the California Association of School Transportation Officials; as Transportation Professional Council State Chair for the California Association of School Business Officials (CASBO) and is the National Association for Pupil Transportation’s (NAPT’s) Elections Chair since 2012.
+She has also served on the executive board and as president, twice, for the California Association of School Transportation Officials (CASTO); as Transportation Professional Council State Chair for the California Association of School Business Officials (CASBO) and has been the National Association for Pupil Transportation’s (NAPT’s) Elections Chair since 2012.

 Additionally, she has been widely recognized, having been named CASBO’s 2019-2020 Eastern Section Member of the Year, Orange USD’s Administrator of the Year for the 2002-03 school year, and as SBF’s Administrator of the Year in 2015.